All Episodes

 No, I'll tell you why, because Al Roker thought he was being helpful.

-This is the, you know, if you're going to get gastric bypass surgery, be very careful, because you could get invited to the White House like I did and poop in your pants.
+This is, you know, if you're going to get gastric bypass surgery, be very careful because you could get invited to the White House like I did and poop in your pants.

 You could get fooled.

-The f well, the passing of gas might be a little more than that.
+Well, the passing of gas might be a little more.

-It's just you talk about dumbing down, and since we're on that subject, back to the today show, Willie Geist interviewing at Larry King.
+And since we're on that subject, back to the Today Show, Willie Geist interviewing Larry King.

-And guy said, You've been very open about the fact you miss life TV.
+And Guy said, you've been very open about the fact you miss live TV.

 You miss the daily interaction with the staff and with the guests.

-I've got to tell you, seeing in prime times earned a little bit of flux lair.
+And I've got to tell you, CNN's prime times are in a little bit of flux, Lair.

 I mean, your old spot opened up not long ago.